IGSN/igsn.github.io/syntax.md

 Tagging IGSNs in manuscripts in this way allows publishers to automatically link samples identified by IGSN to their respective descriptive pages on the web.
 See also <http://www.geosamples.org/news/tag> for more information about journals using IGSN.

+Since May 2017 IGSN can be included in the asset tabs of all Copernicus earth science journals.
+The use of IGSN is also endorsed by the [Coalition for Publishing Data in the Earth and Space Sciences](http://www.copdess.org/).

 An example of a publication using live IGSNs can be found here:

   * Dere, A. L., T. S. White, R. H. April, B. Reynolds, T. E. Miller, E. P. Knapp, L. D. McKay, and S. L. Brantley (2013), Climate dependence of feldspar weathering in shale soils along a latitudinal gradient, *Geochimica et Cosmochimica Acta*, **122**, 101–126, <http://dx.doi.org/10.1016/j.gca.2013.08.001>.